GabeScott/standard-works-vault/General Conference/2001 April - Compassion.md

 No doubt our response would be, “He that shewed mercy on him.”

-Now, as then, Jesus would say to us, “Go, and do thou likewise.”3
+Now, as then, Jesus would say to us, “Go, and do thou likewise.”[^3]

 Jesus provided us many examples of compassionate concern.
 The crippled man at the pool of Bethesda; the woman taken in adultery; the woman at Jacob’s well; the daughter of Jairus; Lazarus, brother of Mary and Martha—each represented a casualty on the Jericho road.
 Each needed help.

-To the cripple at Bethesda, Jesus said, “Rise, take up thy bed, and walk.”4 To the sinful woman came the counsel, “Go, and sin no more.”5 To help her who came to draw water, He provided a well of water “springing up into everlasting life.”6 To the dead daughter of Jairus came the command, “Damsel, I say unto thee, arise.”7 To the entombed Lazarus, “Come forth.”8
+To the cripple at Bethesda, Jesus said, “Rise, take up thy bed, and walk.”[^4] To the sinful woman came the counsel, “Go, and sin no more.”[^5] To help her who came to draw water, He provided a well of water “springing up into everlasting life.”[^6] To the dead daughter of Jairus came the command, “Damsel, I say unto thee, arise.”[^7] To the entombed Lazarus, “Come forth.”[^8]

 The Savior has always shown unlimited capacity for compassion.

 On this, the American continent, Jesus appeared to a multitude and said:

 “Have ye any that are sick among you?
 Bring them hither.
 Have ye any that are lame, or blind, or halt, or maimed, or leprous, or that are withered, or that are deaf, or that are afflicted in any manner?
-Bring them hither and I will heal them, for I have compassion upon you. ...
+Bring them hither and I will heal them, for I have compassion upon you. …

-“And he did heal them every one.”9
+“… And he did heal them every one.”[^9]

 One may well ask the penetrating question: These accounts pertain to the Redeemer of the world.
 Can there actually occur in my own life, on my own Jericho road, such a treasured experience?

-I phrase my answer in the words of the Master, “Come and see.”10
+I phrase my answer in the words of the Master, “Come and see.”[^10]

 We have no way of knowing when our privilege to extend a helping hand will unfold before us.
 The road to Jericho each of us travels bears no name, and the weary traveler who needs our help may be one unknown.